What are E-Liquids?

 How To Use E-Liquids

-As explained in the previous beginners guide to vaping, E-liquids have to be added into a vape device in order to be inhaled as a vapour.
+As explained in the previous beginners guide to vaping, E-liquids have to be added to a vape device in order to be inhaled as a vapour.
 However, your choice of e-liquid type will have a recommended vape device type.

-Understanding vape device kits and selecting the best one for you can get a little complicated, so we’ve written another great beginners guide to simplify it all for you and make it extremely easy to understand.
+Understanding vape device kits and selecting the best one for you can get a little complicated, so we’ve written another great beginner's guide to simplify it all for you and make it extremely easy to understand.

 Let’s head over there: Beginners Guide to Vape Devices